brown131/clsql-orm/README.md

 This was originally clsql-postgres-introspect, though this is a bit far removed from that.

-I have used this to successfully generate view-classes for PostgreSQL, MSSQL (through freetds and unixodbc), and mysql (though with minor bugs in mysql).
+I have used this to successfully generate view-classes for PostgreSQL, MSSQL (through freetds and unixodbc), and MySQL.

 This project does not attempt to be a persistence layer.
 It also makes quite a few assumptions about what should be generated and with what types that may not match your desires or existing